DevTGhosh/stackoverflow-questions/README.md

 # Stack Overflow Questions List

-Pings the stackoverflow api and creates an infinite scroll for you to parse the questions Project was created with Create-React-App, Chakra UI, React-Query, DayJs and deployed on Vercel at https://stackoverflow-questions.vercel.app/
+Pings the stackoverflow api and creates an infinite scroll for you to parse the questions.
+You can click on each question to reveal the description of the question with custom styling.
+You can also toggle dark mode with the button at right top.

+Project was created with Create-React-App, Chakra UI, React-Query, DayJs and deployed on Vercel at https://stackoverflow-questions.vercel.app/

 # How to run this App